-A multidisciplinary research reveals that atmospheric particulate matter emitted by engine exhaust inactivates SARS-CoV-2, but it has a negative impact on human health with implications for COVID-19 and other diseases
+A multidisciplinary investigation reveals that although atmospheric particulate matter emitted by engine exhaust inactivates SARS-CoV-2, it has a negative impact on human health with implications for COVID-19 and other diseases

 Air pollution and associated particles affect environmental and human health.
 The intense use of vehicles and the high population density in urban areas are the main causes of this impact on public health.
 Epidemiological studies have provided evidence on the effect of air pollution on the transmission of the SARS-CoV-2 virus and the prevalence and symptomatology of the COVID-19 disease.
 However, the causal relationship between air pollution and COVID-19 is still under investigation.

-A multidisciplinary collaboration of researchers from the Research Group in Health and Biotechnology (SaBio) of the Instituto de Investigación en Recursos Cinegéticos (IREC – CSIC, UCLM, JCCM), the School of Industrial and Aerospace Engineering of the UCLM, the Veterinary Health Surveillance Center (VISAVET) of the Complutense University of Madrid, the Research Institute on Combustion and Atmospheric Pollution (UCLM) and the CMT-Thermal Engines of the Polytechnic University of Valencia, has addressed the following issue: ¿How long does SARS-CoV-2 survive on the surface of pollution particles of different origin?
+A multidisciplinary collaboration of researchers from the Research Group in Health and Biotechnology (SaBio) of the Instituto de Investigación en Recursos Cinegéticos (IREC – CSIC, UCLM, JCCM), the School of Industrial and Aerospace Engineering of the UCLM, the Center for Veterinary Health Surveillance (VISAVET) of the Complutense University of Madrid, the Institute for Research in Combustion and Atmospheric Pollution (UCLM) and the CMT-Thermal Engines of the Polytechnic University de València, has addressed the following issue: ¿How long does SARS-CoV-2 survive on the surface of pollution particles of different origin?

-The aim was to evaluate the relationship between the use of fuels, atmospheric pollution and the risk of transmission of the virus.
-To do this, the persistence and viability of the SARS-CoV-2 virus was characterized on five types of particles from engine exhaust and four samples of PM10 air pollutant particles.
-The viability of the viruses after contact with the particles was confirmed by successive isolation attempts in cell cultures.
+It was about evaluating the relationship between the use of fuels, air pollution and the risk of transmission of the virus.
+For this, the persistence and viability of the SARS-CoV-2 virus was characterized on five types of particles from engine exhaust and four samples of PM10 air pollutant particles.
+The viability of the viruses after their contact with the particles was confirmed by successive isolation attempts in cell cultures.
 The researchers also measured the cells' response to the various pollutants.

-The results showed that SARS-CoV-2 remains on the surface of PM10 particles of air pollutants.
-Consequently, elevated atmospheric levels of PM10 in cities may increase the risk of SARS-CoV-2 transmission.
+The results showed that SARS-CoV-2 remains on the surface of PM10 particles from air pollutants.
+Consequently, Elevated atmospheric PM10 levels in cities may increase the risk of SARS-CoV-2 transmission.
 Conversely, engine exhaust particles inactivate the virus.

 In addition, cell culture analyzes show that particulate matter from pollution, and especially from fuel, produces oxidative stress and affects immunity.
-Therefore, although the particulate matter in the fuel inactivates SARS-CoV-2 (the good side), the conclusion of the study is that both atmospheric and engine exhaust particulate matter have a negative impact on human health with implications for COVID-19 and other diseases (the bad side).
+Therefore, although the particulate matter of the fuel inactivates SARS-CoV-2 (the good side), the conclusion of the study is that both atmospheric particulate matter and engine exhaust have a negative impact on human health with implications for COVID-19 and other diseases (the bad side).